It seems naming horses after a country does not do any harm when it comes to trying to win the Investec Derby.

-And on his latest start, back over ten furlongs, he put up a career-best to edge out Crystal Ocean by a head in the Juddmonte International Stakes at York.
+Next time, back over ten furlongs, he put up a career-best to edge out Crystal Ocean by a head in the Juddmonte International Stakes at York.

 O’Brien said: “From the start he has been good and I couldn’t be happier.

 “We didn’t want to overdo it earlier in the year as we were thinking of the autumn.
 We rushed him to the Dante and every run since then has been a step up – he’s stepping up all the way.

 “Horses progress and you’re never sure which is the best.
 We don’t look at them like that home and let them progress from race to race.

 “This horse would have no problem stepping back up in trip – he’s very comfortable at a mile and a half.”